jindongwang/Pytorch-CapsuleNet/README.md

 # Pytorch-CapsuleNet

-An easy-to-follow Pytorch implementation of Hinton's Capsule Network
+A flexible and easy-to-follow Pytorch implementation of Hinton's Capsule Network.

 There are already many repos containing the code for CapsNet.
 However, most of them are too tight to customize.
 And as we all know, Hinton's original paper is only tested on *MNIST* datasets.
 We clearly want to do more.

 This repo is designed to hold other datasets and configurations.
 And the most important thing is, we want to make the code **flexible**.
-Then, we can do other things.
+Then, we can *tailor* the network according to our needs.

 ## Requirements